armancher/BLS/README.md

 go mod download
 ```

-This fetches `github.com/cloudflare/circl` automatically based on `go.mod` and `go.sum` — no manual cloning of CIRCL is needed.
+This fetches `github.com/cloudflare/circl` automatically based on `go.mod` and `go.sum` and no manual cloning of CIRCL is needed.

 ### Build